timbrockley/hugo-timbrockley-github-io/content/development/htmx-golang.md

 ---
 layout: post
-title: "HTMX + Golang"
+title: "HTMX + Go"
 description: "Basic HTMX Application using Go 1.22 with net/http and html/template."
 date: 2024-04-20
 image: "/images/development/htmx-golang/htmx_golang_200x200.png"
-categories: ["development", "htmx", "golang"]
+categories: ["development", "htmx", "go"]
 tags: ["htmx", "golang", "go", "template", "templates", "templating"]
 ---
 Basic HTMX Application using Go 1.22 with the [net/http](https://pkg.go.dev/net/http) package to create a simple HTTP Server and the [html/template](https://pkg.go.dev/html/template) package to generate basic templates.

-This post is intended for developers who have a basic knowledge of HTML and Golang.
+This post is intended for developers who have a basic knowledge of HTML and Go.
 It serves purely as an example for educational purposes only and it should not be used in production.

 ## Package Name and Imports